Shahid-Bagwan/Docker-Templates/JQuery + Larvel/Readme.md

 4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-5. Modify the `Dockerfile.jquery` and `Dockerfile.laravel` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.jquery` and `Dockerfile.laravel` (there is no file named .(language name) its just for refrence) if necessary to meet your application's specific requirements.

 6. Run the following command to build and start the containers: